oleg-astakhov/microservices-demo/README.md

 Once the services are up and running, you'll be presented with a Quiz game.
 Just follow the on-screen instructions.

-## Things To Pay Attention To
+## Things To Focus On

 I'm primarily a backend engineer, so frontend is there only for demo purposes.
-I use JQuery and AJAX calls.
+I use JQuery and AJAX calls, and they are not the point of interest.

 The focus is on making a scalable Distributed System.